andrewp-dot/demography-predictor/progress.report.md

 ## TODO:
+0. Gender predictor, population total predictor..
 1. Experiments
     - Different Neural network architectures (not a just a pure LSTM)
     - (BONUS) LSTM and NN as a global model instead of local
     - (fix) features for experiments -> use all or mostly the same experiments

-2. Predictions using the population from Lakmoos AI. –> find a call, data adapter for Clones -> Add to Poli's calendar 43 Try predict population total using the population growth
+2. Try predict population total using the population growth
-4. FineTune Experiments:
+3. FineTune Experiments:
     - finetune model using 1 state
     - finetune model using similiar states
+4. Maybe saved model short description?
+Loss graph, evaluation -> ovearll metrics, by state metrics..

 ## Bonus
-1. Model inference (`API`)
-2. Maybe Docker appliaction?
+1. Maybe Docker appliaction?